 The steps involved in other forms of mediation (family, marital, domestic partnerships) are similar.
 It is a step by step process that identifies specific issues and mutually agreed on solutions.
 Mediation takes place in a private, comfortable office.

 The decisions needing to be made for either a legal separation or a divorce are the same.
 All the same issues are covered.
 If you choose to file a legal separation, whatever decisions are written will stand if and when you or your spouse chooses to convert the separation to a divorce.
 It is critical that you are in agreement with what is written in your document.
 Once you file either your separation or divorce, it is very difficult to make any changes unless you are both in agreement.
-NYS is now a no fault state which means that it takes only one person in the marriage to say it is “broken” and file for the divorce.
+Therefore, if you don’t know exactly how to file for separation in NC you should read guides how to do so online.
+NYS is now a no-fault state which means that it takes only one person in the marriage to say it is “broken” and file for the divorce.
 There is no longer a year waiting period of separation.
 Couples who choose to stay legally separated instead of divorcing may still be on their spouse’s insurance and may also still receive the benefits of filing taxes as “married, filing jointly”.
+Your decision to do so may be affected by cause of your break up.
+If the marriage broke down due to online infidelity then you are unlikely to be keen on doing this.

 At The Mediation Center, we believe there are great benefits to couples using the mediation process over litigating their divorce.
 Mediation saves money, time and stress while focusing on communication.
 The parties make their own decisions throughout the process based on what is best for their family, resulting in stronger agreements that last into the future.
 The mediation process is designed to help you and your family to move forward in a positive way.